oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 Java is one of the most mature and persistent development languages that exist.
 Recently it entered into a 6-month release schedule which enabled to deliver more frequent updates to the language.
 One of those changes was the modular system that is available since Java 9.

-The Modular system came to address a recurring concern on Java apps: 'how to hide classes from libraries that are not meant to be used outside or just by specific applications?'
+The Modular system adds two fundamental capabilities when building Java apps:
+- **Reliable configuration** - to replace the brittle, error-prone class-path mechanism with a means for program components to declare explicit dependences upon one another, along with
+- **Strong encapsulation** - to allow a component to declare which of its public types are accessible to other components, and which are not.

+Packages may be grouped into modules that serve as building blocks in the construction of very large programs.
+The declaration of a module specifies which other modules (and thus packages, and thus classes and interfaces) are required to compile and run code.

-We know that we have the visibility modifiers: public, private, protected and default, but those are not enough to provide external visibility.
+We know that we have the visibility modifiers: public, private, protected, and default, but those are not enough to provide external visibility.
 It is common for a class to live inside a package and be used throughout the library, but it may be a class not meant for external use.
 Therefore, it has public visibility but on the other side, it shouldn't be available for applications depending on that library.
-This is the situation in which the Modular System can help.
+This is the situation in which the Java Platform Module System (JPMS) can help.

 **Table of Contents**{: .hide }